mathworks/MATLAB-language-server/README.md

 Release date: 2025-01-23

 Added:
-* MATLAB path is kept in sync with the client workspace, improving code navigation, completions, and execution
+* The language server keeps the MATLAB path in sync with the client workspace, improving code navigation, completions, and execution

 Fixed:
-* Resolve error with document formatting when using with MATLAB R2025a
+* Resolves errors with document formatting when using with MATLAB R2025a
-* Resolve error with execution and debugging when using with MATLAB R2022b
+* Resolves errors with execution and debugging when using with MATLAB R2022a

 ### 1.3.0
 Release date: 2024-12-18